×

 When we asked people what advice they would give someone preparing to move to St. George, they said:

 "Before moving to St. George, expats should know that English is the official language, but Bajan, a local dialect, is also widely spoken.
 The cost of living can be high, especially for housing and imported goods.
 The local currency is the Barbadian dollar, which is pegged to the US dollar.
 Expats should be aware that the climate is tropical, with a wet season from June to November and a dry season from December to May.
 The healthcare system in Barbados is of a high standard, with both public and private facilities available.
 However, it is recommended to have comprehensive health insurance.
 Driving is on the left-hand side of the road in Barbados, and an international driving permit is required.
 The public transportation system is reliable and affordable, with buses, minibuses, and route taxis available.
 Barbados has a relatively low crime rate, but expats should still take standard precautions to ensure their safety.
 The island is also prone to hurricanes, so it's important to be prepared and stay informed about potential weather threats.
 The Barbadian culture is a blend of African, Indian, Irish, Creole, and British influences, and locals are known for their friendliness and hospitality.
 The cuisine is diverse and seafood is a staple, with flying fish being the national dish.
 Expats should also be aware of the local customs and etiquette.
 For example, casual dress is acceptable in most places, but beachwear should be confined to the beach.
 It's also considered polite to greet people before starting a conversation.
 Finally, expats should know that Barbados has strict laws against drug use and possession, and penalties can be severe.
-It's also illegal to wear camouflage clothing, as it's reserved for military personnel," explained one expat living in St. George, Barbados.
+It's also illegal to wear camouflage clothing, as it's reserved for military personnel," said one expat who made the move to St. George.

 What is a typical expat home or apartment like in St. George?